books

 This book was written in confinement, finished in freedom, and earned through survival.

-It did not begin in an office or at a desk.
-It began in a prison cell with a pen, paper, and determination.
-There was no computer, no editor, no safety net.
-There was only the urgency to write before the moment passed.
+It didn’t begin at a desk or in an office.
+It began in a prison cell — with a pen, paper, and determination.
+There was no computer, no editor, and no safety net.
+Only the urgency to write before the moment passed.

 I wrote until my fingers swelled, blistered, and bled.
-When the pain became too much, I wrapped my finger in toilet paper, taped it, and kept going.
+When the pain became unbearable, I wrapped my finger in toilet paper, taped it, and kept going.
 Stopping was never an option.
-The vision stayed with me even when my body tried to shut down.
+The vision refused to let me quit.

-After that, the manuscript sat untouched for thirteen years.
-Not because it lacked importance, but because survival came first.
-I came home and went straight to work, rebuilding what incarceration had taken.
-I worked in reentry, helping others find their way back.
-I spent over a decade in the workforce showing up, proving myself, and moving forward.
+Afterward, the manuscript sat untouched for thirteen years — not because it lacked importance, but because survival came first.
+I came home and went straight to work rebuilding what incarceration had taken.
+I worked in reentry, helped others find their way back, and spent over a decade proving myself through consistent effort.
 Life demanded everything I had, and I gave it.

-Many nights, sleep would not come.
-My mind raced with how to make this book stronger, sharper, and more honest.
-When rest failed me, I wrote.
-That is what this story demanded.
+Many nights, sleep wouldn’t come.
+My mind raced with ways to make this story stronger and more honest.
+So I wrote.

-I did not just write this book.
-I survived it.
-And now, I am placing it in your hands.
+And now, I place it in your hands.

 Excerpt from the Book: